Advice For Coachella Users After Massive Hack, Lineup Changed

 Lady Gaga confirmed the news, and announced her Coachella gig by tweeting, “Let’s party in the desert!”

-Let's party in the desert! ????✌️???? pic.twitter.com/2SYOv7TscF
+Let’s party in the desert!????✌️???? pic.twitter.com/2SYOv7TscF

 — xoxo, Joanne (@ladygaga) March 1, 2017